 Customized software requires custom coding, which entails more ramp up time and time development.
 It must be manually updated, so new updates can “break” the customization and require fixes.
 Configuration means the vendor uses built-in tools to change product features to meet your needs.
 At Cayuse, we’ve already created various ways to adapt our products to your needs, and our team works with yours to implement the options you want.
 Plus, it’s compatible with future releases.
 Since there are no changes to the core code, you never have to worry about an update “breaking” the application.

 Hopefully now you have a better idea of your options when it comes to electronic research admin tools and how powerful and helpful they can be.
-In another post, we’ll cover how to evaluate your options and choose the right one for your needs.
+Learn more about Cayuse’s industry-leading eRA software here.